alvarotrigo/fullPage.js/README.md

 - `loopTop`: (default `false`) Defines whether scrolling up in the first section should scroll to the last one or not.

 - `loopBottom`: (default `false`) Defines whether scrolling down in the last section should scroll to the first one or not.

+- `css3`: (default `false`).
+Defines wheter to use javascript or CSS3 transforms to scroll within sections and slides.
+Useful to speed up the movement in tablet and mobile devices with browsers supporting CSS3.

 - `autoScrolling`: (default `true`) Defines whether to use the "automatic" scrolling or the "normal" one.
 It also has influence on the way the sections fit the browser/device window in tablets and mobile phones.